tduyduc/lol-vs-bots-assist/README.md

 * Lane-based movement isn't really smooth and might temporarily stray to another lane.
 * The user-configured item name might be occasionally sent as a chat message due to the use of the <kbd>Enter</kbd> key.
 * If a web-based pop-up dialog spawn at any time during automation, the script might go haywire, endlessly opening web links, hogging system resources.
 This issue sometimes appear in Garena servers during events; Riot servers are not yet tested.
+* The script can only operate on 100% (96 DPI) display scaling.
+If the system is in another scaling, `PixelGetColor()` won't find the correct pixel position since the actual pixel resolution has changed, and therefore, the script won't work properly.

 -----